Databus Logo

 Frequently Asked Questions

 Yes, always.
-Faculty advisors can manually mark any student as "Safe" and add a reason note — for example, if a student was absent due to a medical emergency with prior permission, or is dealing with a family situation the advisor is already managing.
-Override actions are logged with a timestamp and the advisor's name, creating an audit trail that protects both the student and the institution.
-The AI is designed to surface information, not replace human judgement.
+An advisor can mark any student as fine and add a reason — for example, an approved medical leave, or a situation they're already handling.
+The override is logged with a timestamp and the advisor's name, creating an audit trail that protects both the student and the institution.
+The EWS surfaces information; the advisor makes the call.

-See how CampusAlly's Early Warning System identifies at-risk students before it's too late — in a 30-minute demo, using your institution's own structure as the example.
+See how CampusAlly's Early Warning System turns attendance and internal marks into a timely, explainable nudge — in a 30-minute demo, using your own institution's structure as the example.

 No commitment required 30-minute live walkthrough Setup in 7 days